BH-2312/Password-Generator/README.md

 A code was then (finally) created which created a password using the user inputs which showed on the user screen in the box. this code is only returning a value in lower case however as I was unable to work out a way to user the different variables.

 A random password is ultimately generated, however the output is only in lower case.

+update 19/6/2020

+I amended the .js file so that multiple characters were included in password.
+I also amended the code so that the password would not generate if user selected <8 or >128 characters.